 The project P802.15.6ma is a revision of the standard IEEE Std 802.15.6-2012 that intends to update and assist new use cases with enhanced dependability in human and vehicle bodies, while increasing the dependability support by such standard.
 The project is currently studying a feasible technology for coexistence between the UWB-BAN and other radios overlaid in this band including any primary use of radio.

 IEEE 802 LMSC would like to have an opportunity to study technologies in both the 6425-7025 MHz band and the 7025-7125 MHz band, and find a solution for the coexistence between the existing primary operations and the IEEE 802.15.6 technologies.

+In addition, standards such as IEEE 802.11ax[2] are already capable of operating in 6 GHz bands, and could, just like the IEEE 802.11ac[3] standard ("5 GHz Wi-Fi") ten years before it come to provide great utilities for end-consumers.
+IEEE 802 technologies are designed not to cause interference with other users in the band.
+The Wi-Fi industry even beyond IEEE 802 technical designs are taking the lead in a number of co-existence strategies for bands with alternative incumbent users, such as Automated Frequency Coordination[4].
+A new generation of IEEE 802.11 technologies currently under development in the IEEE 802.11be task group will continue to enhance and improve spectrum co-existence capacities, with prior research from for instance the ECC[5] indicating that access to larger, contiguous bandwidths in the 6 GHz band reduces the potential for harmful interference more than alternative solutions.

+The IEEE 802 LMSC believes that the world's nations should not identify the 6425-7125 MHz bands with IMT.
+A premature identification with IMT will lock this spectrum from unlicensed users, and block the operation of technologies in these bands that already exist and are capable of co-existing with primary users in the bands without causing harmful interference.
+Not identifying the bands with IMT at the WRC-23 does not block the participating decision-makers from making an identification at a later time, should it prove necessary.
+However, identifying the bands with IMT too early limits both the options for and the number of technology innovators that can remain active in these bands.

 Agenda item 10 on WRC-27: